Toolbox for reconstructing quantum theory from rules on information acquisition: Landscape of inference theories

 There may exist (even continuously) many such informationally complete sets of questions on $\cq$ which, at this stage, may still be either discrete or continuous.
 However, their dimensions are equal.

-\begin{lem} The dimension of every such maximal set $\cq_M$ on $\cq$ must be $D$ (if finite)\end{lem} \begin{proof} Consider any $\cq_M$.
+\begin{lem} The dimensions of all maximal sets $\cq_M$ on $\cq$ are equal (if finite).\end{lem} \begin{proof} Consider any $\cq_M$.
 On account of pairwise independence, for each $Q_i\in\cq_M$ there must exist a state such that $O$ only knows the answer to this $Q_i$ with certainty, but nothing about any other $Q_{j\neq i}\in\cq_M$, i.e.\ $y_i=0$ or $1$ and all other $y_{j\neq i}=1/2$.
+(Namely, $O$ could have asked $Q_i$ to $S$ prepared in the state of no information.)
 But since also in the state of no information $y_{j\neq i}=1/2$, $y_i$ cannot in general be computed from the $y_{j\neq i}$.
 Hence, given an informationally complete set $\cq_M$, all associated probabilities $\{y_i\}_{i=1}^D$ are necessary to parametrize the full state space $\Sigma$.

 Now $\Sigma$ is a convex set (see assumption \ref{assump2}).
 Given the lack of redundancy in $\{y_i\}$, a given informationally complete $\cq_M$ with $D$ elements therefore encodes $\Sigma$ as a $D$-dimensional convex subregion of $\mathbb{R}^D$.
 Suppose there is a second $\cq_M'$ with $D'$ elements.
 In terms of $\cq_M'$, $\Sigma$ would be described as a $D'$-dimensional convex subregion of $\mathbb{R}^{D'}$.
 But clearly, these two descriptions of $\Sigma$ must be isomorphic which, for $D$ finite, is only possible if $D\equiv D'$. \end{proof}